qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - If the backend has N+1 query issue, the slowness may won't be shown in slow query log, because the backend does many small queries serially and each individual query is fast.
 - Long-running transaction can cause problems (e.g. locking).
 It's recommended to make all transactions finish quickly.
 - If a string column is used in index or primary key, it will have length limit.
 MySQL applies the limitation when changing table schema.
 PostgreSQL applies the limitation by erroring when inserting or updating data.
+- PostgreSQL `notify` involves global locking if used within transaction, [see also](https://www.recall.ai/blog/postgres-listen-notify-does-not-scale).
+Also, `listen` malfunctions when used with connection pooling.
+It also has message size limit.
+- In PostgreSQL, incrementally updating a large `jsonb` is slow, as it internally recreates whole `jsonb` data.
+It's recommended to separate it if you want incremental update.
 - Whole-table locks that can make the service temporarily unusable:
   - In MySQL (InnoDB) 8.0+, adding unique index or foreign key is mostly concurrent (only briefly lock) and won't block operations.
 But in older versions it may do whole-table lock.
   - `mysqldump` used without `--single-transaction` cause whole-table read lock.